Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: S
 - **Duration**: Instantaneous
-As a reaction when you or one undead creature friendly to you within range makes a CON Save, you attempt to dampen the effect by magically wresting control of the target’s bodily functions, granting it advantage on the save.
+As a reaction when you or one undead creature friendly to you within range makes a CON Save, you attempt to dampen the effect by magically wresting control of the target's bodily functions, granting it advantage on the save.
 If the Save was against a damaging effect, the target takes no damage on a successful save.
 - **Classes**: Cleric, Druid, Paladin
 *(Source: CS)*